 To prepare for the smorgasbord of food this Thanksgiving, we need to spend a little time preparing for it.
-If you’re anything like my family, you eat pretty much the same meal each year.
+If you’re anything like me, you eat pretty much the same meal each year.
 You know what to expect.
 You’re going to use this information to your advantage and go to bed Thursday night feeling satisfied that you have conquered your overeating demons.

 Print Out the Accompanying Worksheet

-The first thing you’ll want to do to start your plan to avoid overindulging on Thanksgiving is to print out the worksheet mentioned above.
+The first thing you’ll want to do to start your plan to avoid overindulging on Thanksgiving is to print out the worksheet mentioned below.
 This worksheet is going to guide you through the rest of this post and will allow you to come up with your plan as you read.
 It’s going to help you stay focused and on track, so hurry up and print out your worksheet so we can get started!

 What Do You Really Want to Eat?